Can You Spray Paint in The Rain? [Explained!]

 In general, you should wait for the rain to stop before resuming your painting project.
 However, if you’re using spray paint then you may need to wait for the humidity levels to drop before spraying again.
 High humidity can cause the paint to run or drip, resulting in an uneven finish.

-After the rain stops wait for a few more hours to completely dry the ground and then start painting.
-The paint will not bond with the surface if it is wet so make sure to wait for everything to be fully dried before starting again.
+After the rain stops, wait for a few more hours to dry the ground completely and then start painting.
+The paint will not bond with the surface if it is wet, so make sure to wait for everything to be fully dried before starting again.

-If you are using a spray paint can then it is very important that you wait for the rain to stop because if there is any moisture in the air, the paint will dissolve and come off.
+If you are using a spray paint can, then it is very important that you wait for the rain to stop because if there is any moisture in the air, the paint will dissolve and come off.

 Also read: How to unclog a spray paint can?